constantineMelios-zz/Javascript30-challenge/README.md

 ###Day 1

-Drum kit was harder than I expected!
+Drum kit was tougher than it seemed!
 Good reminder of how to play sounds on page.